Man held for killing uncle, his 2 sons over not being lent money | Law-Order

 Man held for killing uncle, his 2 sons over not being lent money

-Cloth merchant Raisuddin, his sons Azharuddin and Imran were shot dead by Ayyub early on Monday while the traders wife Fatima, who also suffered gunshot injuries, is currently hospitalised, Ghaziabad Senior Superintendent of Police Amit Pathak said.Ayyub had asked his uncle for Rs 10 lakh as he was planning to start a business but was denied.
+Cloth merchant Raisuddin, his sons Azharuddin and Imran were shot dead by Ayyub early on Monday while the traders wife Fatima, who also suffered gunshot injuries, is currently hospitalised, Ghaziabad Senior Superintendent of Police Amit Pathak said.Ayyub had asked his uncle for Rs 10 lakh as he was planning to start a business but was denied for the same.

 - Country: